Chromatic splitting for the $K(2)$-local sphere at $p=2$: The class is a -cycle

-\begin{rem} We recall some results from Devinatz \cite{DevTrans}, especially sections 2 and 3.
+We now set up the map of spectral sequences we will use.
+We recall some results from Devinatz \cite{DevTrans}, especially sections 2 and 3.
 This paper by Devinatz undertakes a thorough analysis iterating the homotopy fixed point constructions.
 Let $H$ and $K$ be closed subgroups of $\GG_n$ and suppose $H$ is normal in $K$.
 This implies that there is a $K/H$-equivariant map $E^{hK} \to E^{hH}$ of $E_\infty$-ring spectra.
 Let $X$ be an $E^{hK}$-module.
 Then, in the $K(n)$-local category of $E^{hK}$-modules, we can form an $E^{hH}$-based Adams-Novikov resolution of $E^{hK}$ and apply the mapping space functor $F_{E^{hK}}(X,-)$ to obtain a spectral sequence

 The subtle part is to identify the $E_2$-term.
 This is Theorem 3.1 of \cite{DevTrans}.
 If $Y$ is a finite CW-spectrum and $DY$ its Spanier-Whitehead dual, we can set $X = E^{hK} \wedge DY$ to obtain a spectral sequence